 But we got it and we have loved and cherished our little corner of paradise ever since.

 We are also minimalists.
 After a military childhood of moving every 2-3 years and an adult life where I was, at one time, moving every year, I got rid of a lot of stuff.
 The one exception is books.
 Mr. Misadventures and I are bookworms and you will quickly see our love for these objects in the images below!

-We’ll start with the ground floor.
-Our unit is in the back, cut off from the street and is a little oasis with bamboo and Japanese maples.
-We have two terraces on the bottom floor, front and back.
+We’ll start on the ground floor.
+Our unit is in the back, cut off from the street, and is a little oasis with bamboo and Japanese maples.
+We have two terraces on the bottom floor, front, and back.
 This is the front (see the books in our entrance!).

 The back terrace is a little smaller but just as private (you can see it in the photo below).
 The first floor is our office and TV room.
 The floor is polished concrete (all our floors have radiant heating which is awesome in the winter!).
 There is a large sliding wall that can close off the office.
 The sofa is a sleeper couch for when we have guests.

 On the second floor, you’ve got the kitchen, dining, and living space.
 Mr. Misadventures spends a lot of time here!
 He loves the kitchen, everything is Italian from Scavalini and when we moved in we custom-built a china cabinet and wine bar to match the kitchen cabinets.
 You can see the wine bar to the right in this photo.
 We also ordered a round glass table from Florence that expands to sit from 4 to 8 people.
 Our house is rectangular and I wanted to offset it with a round table that was small enough for just the two of us, but that we could open when we entertain.
 We went to Florence a few months after buying the house and ordering the table and we actually stumbled upon the store where our table came from!